marcelcastrobr/AWS_solution_architect/high_availability/awsbooks.markdown

 Vertical scaling (Scale up and down)
 - E.g. from small to Xlarge instance
-- Chnage in the specifications of instances (more CPU, memory)
+- Change in the specifications of instances (more CPU, memory)

 Horizontal scaling (scale in and out)
 - E.g. From 1 to 10 EC2 instances